econforte/MavFC2018/docs/mavfcinstalldoc_v1.md

 ## Install Django Web Framework

 Follow the directions below to install Django.
+Install the relevant version.
+The documentation below refers to version 3.5x but as of April 2018, the same steps can be used for python 3.6x.
 > See [How to Install Django](https://docs.djangoproject.com/en/1.10/topics/install/) for more detail and helpful links.

 ### Install Python Programming Language